HackerExperience/specs/game_mechanics/connections.md

 Some connections send encrypted packets by default, others don't.
 It is possible to encrypt an unsafe connection by using Encrypt.

 Packets are generated in real time and can be eavesdropped with Fireshark.
-Unencrypted packets can contain sensitive data in plain-text, proving valuable to an attack.
+Unencrypted packets can contain sensitive data in plain-text, proving valuable to an attacker.

 ## Notes